gdombiak/OctoPrint-OctoPod/README.md

 ## Changelog

+**[0.3.3]** (08/10/2021)
+- New notification for thermal runaway protection.
+Thanks Juha Kuusama for the idea!
+- Configure your preferred notification sound.
+Thanks AuroraDigitalSystems for the idea!
+Requires OctoPod 3.12 (to be released)
+- Added Dutch translation - Thanks Ihsan Topcu.
+Requires OctoPod 3.12 (to be released)

 **[0.3.2]** (07/09/2021)
 - Added new notification when hotend reached target temperature.
 Default is off
 - Added new IFTTT event ```octopod-tool0-warmed``` when hotend reached target temperature.
 Default is off